Svenub/HavenCompanion/README.md

 ### 3️⃣ Enhancement Cost Calculator
 - Enter the required details to get the calculated enhancement cost.

-## 🙏 Thanks
+## 🙏

-Thank you for choosing our tool.
 Enjoy your game and may your adventures be legendary!